pangeo-data/pangeo/docs/setup_guides/hpc.rst

     Enter password:

-You can enter a password of your choice, and it will return to you a hashed password that encodes the same information, but is safe to include in a publicly accessible config file.
-I entered "password" (do not do this) and go the following output:
+You can enter a password of your choice, and it will return to you a encoded password.
+I entered "password" (do not do this) and go the following
+output:

 .. code:: python